Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Materials and Methods

-A spatial-only baseline architecture is proposed as a reference to compare the results achieved through temporal modeling in the CNN–LSTM framework.
-For the spatial-only setup, we employed pretrained MobileNetV2 with weights initialized from the \textit{ImageNet} dataset.
+The design of the CNN--LSTM framework began with the search for a lightweight spatial feature extractor with fewer parameters.
+In our experiments, three lightweight CNN models, namely MobileNetV2, EfficientNetB0, and NASNetMobile, were explored for distinguishing nitrogen severity classes.
+Among these models, MobileNetV2 achieved the best performance and was therefore selected as the feature extractor in the proposed CNN--LSTM framework.
+For the spatial-only setup, we employed pretrained \textit{MobileNetV2} with weights initialized from the \textit{ImageNet} dataset.
 The original top layer, configured for 1,000 ImageNet classes, was removed so the backbone could function as a feature extractor.
 Custom classification layers were appended to adapt the model for our three-class classification task.
 By leveraging pretrained weights, we utilized the rich feature representations learned from large-scale data while fine-tuning the model to our target domain.

-To retain essential feature extraction capabilities, the first 18 layers of MobileNetV2 were frozen, while the subsequent layers were fine-tuned.
-On top of the backbone, a GlobalAveragePooling2D layer reduced spatial dimensions, followed by two dense layers (128 and 64 neurons) with ReLU activation and L2 regularization.
+To retain essential feature extraction capabilities, the first 18 layers of \textit{MobileNetV2} were frozen, while the subsequent layers were fine-tuned.
+On top of the backbone, a \textit{GlobalAveragePooling2D} layer reduced spatial dimensions, followed by two dense layers (128 and 64 neurons) with ReLU activation and L2 regularization.
 Dropout layers with a rate of 0.5 were added after each dense layer to improve generalization.
 The final classification layer used softmax activation to predict probabilities across the three categories.
 The architecture is illustrated in Fig. \ref{frame_spatial}.

 To improve model performance and address limited training data, extensive data augmentation is performed using random rotations, shear transformations, horizontal and vertical flips, and spatial translations.
 The model is trained using the \textit{Adam} optimizer with an exponentially decaying learning rate and evaluated under a 5-fold stratified cross-validation protocol.